 The Confidential Department was one of the first intelligence services in Mexico.
 Its job was to find out about the country's political and social scene.
 Not instructing the agents had its consequences; therefore, in 1925, training courses were implemented, and years later, the profile that the future detective had to cover was even established.

-Today, when we talk about "secret agents," we mean people who have received top-tier intelligence agency training and instruction.
+Today, when we elaborate on “secret agents,” we mean people who have received top-tier intelligence agency training and instruction.
 However, it took a few years for these parts to become more professional.
 This was the case with the first Mexican detectives of the 20th century.
-They worked for the Confidential Department, which was the first intelligence group in the country that was in charge of political espionage.
+They worked for the Confidential Department, which was the first intelligence group in the country that was responsible for political espionage.

 After the Revolution, the new state needed to be solidified, so in 1924, the Confidential Department of the Ministry of the Interior was created.
 Its roots go back to the time of Venustiano Carranza, who started the First Section of the Ministry of the Interior.
 This is where the first agents who were supposed to get information from opposition groups were trained.

-The Confidential Department was in charge of collecting general information about the political situation, the background, and views of candidates, the location and apprehension of subjects, crimes, the habits of officials and foreigners, expulsions, strikes, and other worker activities.
+The Confidential Department oversaw collecting general information about the political situation, the background, and views of candidates, the location and apprehension of subjects, crimes, the habits of officials and foreigners, expulsions, strikes, and other worker activities.
 To achieve this objective, the figure of the confidential agent was used.

 The Evolution of Confidential Agents in Mexico